openclarity/docs.openclarity.io/content/docs/kubeclarity/development/_index.md

 weight: 2000
 ---

-## Building KubeClarity
+## Building Kubernetes Security

-`make build` will build all of the KubeClarity code and UI.
+`make build` will build all of the Kubernetes Security code and UI.

-Makefile targets are provided to compile and build the KubeClarity binaries.
+Makefile targets are provided to compile and build the Kubernetes Security binaries.
 `make build-all-go` can be used to build all of the go components, but also specific targets are provided, for example `make cli` and `make backend` to build the specific components in isolation.

 `make ui` is provided to just build the UI components.

-## Building KubeClarity Containers
+## Building Kubernetes Security Containers

-`make docker` can be used to build the KubeClarity containers for all of the components.
+`make docker` can be used to build the Kubernetes Security containers for all of the components.
 Specific targets for example `make docker-cli` and `make docker-backend` are also provided.

-`make push-docker` is also provided as a shortcut for building and then publishing the KubeClarity containers to a registry.
+`make push-docker` is also provided as a shortcut for building and then publishing the Kubernetes Security containers to a registry.
 You can override the destination registry like:

 ```